Metsker/toolbar-utils/README.md

 ## Dependencies
 This package requires https://github.com/marijnz/unity-toolbar-extender for it to work.
 Since Unity does not support git dependencies for packages, you need to install it separately.

-It also currently requires Unity new Input system, because I don't see a point to support the old one.

 ## Features:
 - Easy navigation between the scenes in build, hold alt to load in additive mode [Buttons]
 - Redirect to the first scene in build on play mode enter [Toggle]